Performance to price ratio. The higher, the better.

 Benchmark performance

 Synthetic benchmark performance of GeForce GTX 650.
-Overall performance is measured in points in 0-100 range.
+The combined score is measured on a 0-100 point scale.

 Passmark